Go to homepage

 Stamp Duty Land Tax

 Stamp Duty Land Tax (SDLT), or Land Transaction Tax (LTT) in Wales, is a government tax on property purchases over certain price brackets.
 It’s paid as a lump sum on completion and only applies when purchasing a property.
-Your conveyancer will calculate how much you owe and include it in their quote if you request this.
-There’s also a small fee for the paperwork and registration.
+Use our stamp duty calculator to get an estimate for your purchase.

 Leasehold fees